 Barbados - November 2018

-Our next DXpedition will take place from Barbados between November 06 and November 20, 2018.
-We will be active with three stations from 160m through 10m on CW, SSB and Digi modes.
+Our last DXpedition to Barbados took place between November 06 and November 20, 2018.
+We were active with three stations from 160m through 10m on CW, SSB and Digi modes.
 Please check our News Page.

 Our experienced crew includes: